ImageMagick v6 Examples --

 mv .xvpics/*.gif . # move the new "gif" thumbnails to original dir

-If you are sick of the small size of XV thumbnails, particularly with larger modern displays, you can hack the XV code..
-See my XV modification notes, which allows you to get XV to use a larger thumbnail size, 120x90 pixels in my own case.
+If you are sick of the small size of XV thumbnails, particularly with larger modern displays, you can hack the XV code.
+See my XV modification notes, which allows you to get XV to use a larger thumbnail size.
+I myself use 120x90 pixel thumbnails.

 Further Processing -- Adding Fluff

-Additions to thumbnails like this, is what I term 'fluff' (as in the extra lint you find covering your clothes after you wash your clothes).
-That is unnecessary extras added to the thumbnail, but which can make web pages and index images that much more interesting.
+Additions to thumbnails like this, is what I term 'fluff', as in the extra lint you find covering your clothes after you wash your clothes.
+That is, it adds unnecessary extras to the thumbnail, but which can make web pages and index images that much more interesting.

 Be warned that many of the following methods and processing is very complex and my require a deeper knowledge of the various image processing options options of ImageMagick.